automl/nasbench301/README.md

 $ python3 nasbench301/example.py
 ```

 ## NOTE: This codebase is still subject to changes.
-Upcoming updates include improved version of the surrogate models and code for all experiments from the paper.
+Upcoming updates include improved versions of the surrogate models and code for all experiments from the paper.
 The API may still be subject to changes.